trozware/ZonePet/ReadMe.md

 Mouse over the MiniMap button to see some options for controlling **ZonePet**.
 Other settings are available through Game Menu > Interface > AddOns > ZonePet.
 Type '/zp' in the Chat window or click "Show Slash Commands" in the AddOns panel to see a list of commands.

+NEW: To ignore specific pets, go to Game Menu > Interface > AddOns > ZonePet. type a name or partial name into the ignore field and press Return/Enter to add it to the list.
+If the entry is already in the list, it will be removed, or you can click the button to clear the entire list.
+This will block any pets with names containing the entered text, case does not matter.
+E.g. entering "rat" will block all pet names that include the text "rat" which covers "Fjord Rat", "Rat Snake" and "Creepy Crate" as well as many others.

 ### MiniMap button

 Mouse over the MiniMap button to see details about your currently summoned pet (if any) and to operate the ZonePet add-on.